Jordan Fusco: College career

-Penn State Nittany Lions

 Fusco transferred to the Penn State Nittany Lions for her senior season in 2024; Brian Pensky, the coach who had recruited her to Tennessee, had left for Florida State in 2022.
 She started all 25 games, scored 3 goals, and provided a career-high 12 assists, the most by a Nittany Lion since Sam Coffey's 12 assists in 2020.
 She earned second-team All-Big Ten honors and helped Penn State reach the quarterfinals of the NCAA tournament.

 Club career

-After being invited as a non-roster trialist in the preseason, Fusco signed her first professional contract with San Diego Wave FC on March 12, 2025, signing a short-term deal through June.
+After being invited as a non-roster trialist in the preseason, Fusco signed her first professional contract with San Diego Wave FC on March 12, 2025, agreeing to a short-term deal through June.
 She made her professional debut on April 19, coming on as a stoppage-time substitute for Kenza Dali in a 4–1 win over Racing Louisville.
-On June 20, the club re-signed her until the end of the year.
-She made 6 more regular season appearances for the Wave, all of which were as a second-half substitute.
-In San Diego's quarterfinal playoff match against the Portland Thorns, Fusco was called on to play the entirety of both extra time periods as the Thorns beat the Wave on a goal from Reilyn Turner.
+On June 20, the Wave signed her through the end of the season.
+She totaled seven regular-season appearances as a rookie.
+In the playoffs, she replaced an injured Gia Corley to play both extra time periods in a 1–0 quarterfinal loss to the Portland Thorns.

+On December 17, 2025, Fusco signed a two-year contract extension with the Wave.
+The same day, she joined Tampa Bay Sun on loan for the rest of the USL Super League season.
+She scored her first professional goal in her Tampa Bay debut three days later in a 3–1 loss to Sporting JAX.
+On March 9, 2026, she was recalled to her parent club before the NWSL season opener, having scored 2 goals in 4 games on loan.

+On September 9, 2026, Fusco was sent on loan to fellow NWSL club Racing Louisville with the option to buy at the end of the year.